 During fire drill preparation in a Hitachi TrueCopy replication environment, the Hitachi TrueCopy Path Information panel is displayed.

-The wizard populates the path field with the customary default location, $C:\$ windows, where C is the system drive.
+The wizard populates the path field with the customary default location, C:\Windows, where c is the system drive.

-If the horem configuration files are in a different location, edit the field to specify that location.
+If the horcm configuration files are in a different location, edit the field to specify that location.